-4) After taking such steps, BPA will issue a report to customers and interested parties regarding the efforts, including those listed (1-3) above, that the Administrator has taken before resorting to a revision to the TRM, and why the set of safeguards BPA followed when entering identified transactions (e.g., service at a Tier 2 Rate) was not sufficient to avoid the cost recovery problem.
+4) After taking such steps, BPA will issue a report to customers and interested parties regarding the efforts, including those listed (1-3) above, that the Administrator has taken before resorting to a revision to the PRDM, and why the set of safeguards BPA followed when entering identified transactions (e.g., service at a Tier 2 Rate) was not sufficient to avoid the cost recovery problem.

 These criteria, or disputes over whether the Administrator has satisfied them, do not override and will not be allowed to frustrate the Administrator’s responsibility to establish rates to recover costs and timely repay the U.S. Treasury.

-13.4 Process for Section 12.1 and 12.2 Revisions to the TRM (“Cost Recovery or Respond to Court Ruling”)
+9.4.2.2: Customer Petition for Mini-Trial Disputing Response/Recovery Proposal

-This section applies when BPA proposes in a 7(i) Process to revise the TRM to ensure cost recovery or respond to court ruling as provided for in section 12.1 or 12.2 (“Recovery/Response Proposal”), and one or more Customers believes that BPA’s Recovery/Response Proposal is not necessary to ensure cost recovery or respond to court ruling, and/or that the Recovery/Response Proposal is unreasonably disproportionate to what is needed to comply with the court ruling or to ensure cost recovery, compared to the alternative proposal(s), if any, offered by the Customer(s).
+Customers that are party to a 7(i) Process may petition for a Mini-Trial alleging the Recovery/Response Proposal is not necessary to ensure cost recovery or respond to court ruling, and/or that the Recovery/Response Proposal is unreasonably disproportionate to what is needed to comply with the court ruling or to ensure cost recovery, compared to the alternative proposal(s), if any, offered by the customer(s).

-13.4.1 Customer Petition Disputing Response/Recovery Proposal

-In such event, a written petition disputing such Response/Recovery Proposal may be filed with the Hearing Officer within twenty (20) Business Days after submission of BPA’s initial proposal in such 7(i) Process by Customers who are party to the 7(i) Process in their individual capacity and Customers who are members of groups and organizations such as the Pacific Northwest Generating Cooperative or the Public Power Council that are parties to such process totaling both 1) at least 70 percent of such Customers (utility count), and 2) at least 50 percent of the sum of the CHWMs, with both of the foregoing measured by the individual vote of each Customer.
-Upon receipt of such petition, the Hearing Officer is empowered and required to determine, consistent with the rate case schedule and the procedural requirements of section 13.7, whether BPA’s Response/Recovery Proposal is necessary to ensure cost recovery or respond to court ruling as provided for in section 12.1 or 12.2, and/or whether the Response/Recovery Proposal is unreasonably disproportionate to what is needed to comply with the court ruling or to ensure cost recovery, compared to the alternative proposal(s), if any, offered by the Customer(s).
+A written petition so disputing the Response/Recovery Proposal may only be filed with the Hearing Officer within 20 Business Days after submission of BPA’s initial proposal in such 7(i) Process, or within 10 Business Days after an Administrator’s Mini-Trial decision under Section 9.6.4(iii).
+The petition may be filed only if it is approved by customers who are party to the 7(i) Process in their individual capacity and customers who are members of groups and organizations such as the Pacific Northwest Generating Cooperative or the Public Power Council that are parties to such process totaling both 1) at least 70 percent of such customers (utility count), and 2) at least 50 percent of the sum of the CHWMs, with both of the foregoing measured by the individual vote of each customer.

-13.4.2 BPA Petition for Mini-Trial

-If BPA disagrees with the determination of the Hearing Officer, BPA may within five (5) Business Days of the Hearing Officer’s decision petition the Hearing Officer for a Mini-Trial.
-If such a petition is timely made, the Hearing Officer shall expeditiously schedule, consistent with the rate case schedule and the procedural requirements of section 13.8, a Mini-Trial regarding whether BPA’s Response/Recovery Proposal is necessary to ensure cost recovery or respond to a court ruling as provided for in section 12.1 or 12.2, and/or whether the Response/Recovery Proposal is unreasonably disproportionate to what is needed to comply with the court order or to ensure cost recovery, compared to the alternative proposal(s), if any, offered by the Customer(s).
+Upon receipt of such petition, the Hearing Officer shall expeditiously schedule, consistent with the rate case schedule and the procedural requirements of Section 9.6 (Mini-Trial), a Mini-Trial regarding whether BPA’s Response/Recovery Proposal is necessary to ensure cost recovery or respond to a court ruling as provided for in Section 9.4.1, and/or whether the Response/Recovery Proposal is unreasonably disproportionate to what is needed to comply with the court order or to ensure cost recovery, compared to the alternative proposal(s), if any, offered by the customer(s).

+If no such petition is timely filed, the Recovery/Response Proposal will be considered in the normal course through the 7(i) Process with a decision in the Administrator’s Record of Decision.

+9.5: Disputes Alleging Irreconcilable Conflict with the PRDM

+9.5.1: Criteria and Conditions for Determining an Irreconcilable Conflict